RodionGork/synqueue-go/README.md

 # SynQueue for Go language

+**currently it is a work in progress, being transferred/cleaned from private project**

 Channels in Go languages are powerful but they always want us to specify buffer limit.

 This is not convenient and violates principle that applications should not impose some